Whole-home electrification: real costs and savings for WA households

 What it actually costs to electrify a Perth home: solar, heat pumps, induction, and batteries with real numbers and payback timelines.

-Before we dive into electrification costs, let's establish what a typical Perth household currently spends on energy:
+First, here's what a typical Perth household spends on energy today:

 This is our starting point.
 Now let's see how electrification changes these numbers.